Helpful Sailing Tips

 To ensure an memorable experience

 Footwear: BARE FEET are the uniform of the day.
-However, good deck shoes come in handy in rough weather & exploring on land.
-Daggy old tennis shoes will do.
-But the best footwear are water sport shoes that can be secured to your foot.
+However, good deck shoes or white soled flat shoes is welcome.
 A shoe your foot can slip out of can be dangerous on a moving yacht.

 Clothing: This is the tropics, so it is warm to hot most of the time.
-Mostly shorts and bathers, with one long sleeved top for sun protection/or the odd cool evening.
-Please bring a TOWEL.
+Comfortable clothing for boating, togs & a long sleeved top for sun protection/or the odd cool evening.
+Please bring a towel, sunscreen & hat.

 Keep in mind: The sun at sea is constant in daylight.
 The clouds do nothing to protect you.
 And the UVs go right through thin cotton.
-If you are really sensitive, or even concerned, invest in a long sleeved UVB/UVA resistant shirt for on-deck.
-You’ll be glad you did..
-We do have UV suits available when snorkelling.
+If you are really sensitive, or even concerned, invest in a long sleeved UV resistant long sleeve shirt for on-deck & we do have UV suits for when you are in the water and snorkelling.

-The Sun: Far North Queensland is the skin cancer capital of the world.
-Whether your skin is fair or not, you need sun screen – plenty of it.
-50+ UVB/UVA minimum.
+The Sun: Whether your skin is fair or not, you need sun screen – plenty of it.
+50+ minimum.
 Water proof for 4 hours minimum.
 And plan to lather up every 2 – 3 hours during the day, especially when snorkelling.If we are hanging around the Great Barrier Reef Marine Park, you’ll be in & out of the water like a Yo-Yo.

 Hat: You’ve got to have one.
 And it might blow overboard.We suggest a full brim hat with a chord to prevent losing it!

 Sunglasses: You will damage your eyes without them.The best are ‘polarised.
 Polarised eliminate most of the glare and vastly improve visibility around the reef.